Discover Rocky Mountaineer’s scenic routes

 Rocky Mountaineer will take you on a journey full of wonder, splendour, and picture-perfect moments you’ll never forget.
 As you melt into your large, cosy seat, the world outside your glass-domed carriage offers an unforgettable show of Canada’s natural beauty, journeying through soaring mountain ranges, venturing past glistening lakes, weaving through icy glaciers, and voyaging along jaw-dropping canyons.

-With four main routes twisting and turning their way through the unspoilt landscapes, there are plenty of breath-taking sights to see on board the luxury Rocky Mountaineer train.
+With three main routes twisting and turning their way through the unspoilt landscapes, there are plenty of breath-taking sights to see on board the luxury Rocky Mountaineer train.
 Each route takes place in the daylight, so you won’t miss a thing as your luxurious carriage graces you with sights usually unseen by those on foot or by car.
 The glass domed ceiling and windows offer impressive views from every angle, too.

 Let us take you through the routes of the Rocky Mountaineer, and introduce you to the varying, incredible sights you may encounter along the way.
 The untouched beauty of Canada awaits those who wish to explore the country in utmost style.

 Discover seven spectacular mountain ranges

 One of the main draws of hopping on the Rocky Mountaineer is scaling Canada’s most remarkable mountains, offering an up-close glimpse of their stunning beauty without having to endure a treacherous hike.

 The Cascade Range, which spans across British Columbia from Northern California, looks as if it comes straight from a postcard - the icy peaks, thick bottle green woodland and perfect reflection in the still lakes will never fail to take your breath away.
 Meanwhile, the Coast Mountains – this time spreading out across the coast of British Columbia – are lined by the bright blue sea and integrated with dazzling fjords.